 - Submit a letter of recommendation from an ASL instructor

-- Submit a 2-minute digital movie displaying your signing skills to Deb Hast.
-The movie can be emailed to firstname.lastname@example.org or dropped off on a USB in CL 2809.
+- Submit a 2-minute digital movie displaying your signing skills.
+The movie should be uploaded to OneDrive and shared with Deb Hast (firstname.lastname@example.org).
 In the movie, you should describe the place where you grew up, and a memorable experience from your childhood.
 The segment must include fingerspelling and numbers.

 Once you are accepted into the ASL certificate program: